simonmayer90/python-machine-learning-mushroom-classification/README.md

-# mushroom-classifier: Building a classification model for poisonous mushrooms.
+# mushroom-classification: Building a classification model for poisonous mushrooms.
 This project is a part of the [DataScience Bootcamp](https://www.wbscodingschool.com/data-science-bootcamp/) at [WBS Coding School](https://www.wbscodingschool.com/).
 Other datascience projects can be found at the [main GitHub repo](https://github.com/simonmayer90).

 #### Project Status: Completed